K. C. Irving: The 1920s

-The '30s
+The 1930s

 Canada Veneers had been established in 1933 by Robert McMillan, chiefly to produce orange crates for another local company.
 In 1936, Irving underwrote $100,000 in Canada Veneer preferred shares with Frank Brennan as partners in Irving-Brennan Co.
 Ltd. Then in the same year, the veneer plant, which had occupied a defunct local horse race-track, burnt down.
 It revived, but in early January 1938 a shareholder withdrew his guarantee of a $17,000 bank loan, and in exchange for his guarantee of a $10,000 bank loan Irving gained control of the veneer firm.
 Irving later hired C.A.
 Kessler to teach his staff, in particular Art McNair, to cut thin and uniform plies, which would become a specialty of the firm.

-By 1939 Irving had developed an ulcer, and tipped the scales at 215 pounds; the Lahey Clinic in Boston would in 1941 cure the ulcer.
+By 1939, Irving had developed an ulcer, and tipped the scales at 215 pounds; the Lahey Clinic in Boston would in 1941 cure the ulcer.